srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

 3. **Testing Coverage**:
    - Initial tests implemented but coverage is not comprehensive
+   - Need to add tests for the new command classes
    - Need to add more tests for edge cases and error scenarios
    - Plan to implement integration tests with mock Teamcenter server
    - Add unit tests for utility functions and core logic